mosaicml/composer/docs/source/trainer/distributed_training.rst

     gradient accumulation.

--  We currently also support optimizer and gradient sharing via Zero stages 1 and 2 respectively.
+-  We currently also support optimizer and gradient sharing via `Deepspeed Zero`_` stages 1 and 2 respectively.
 In the future, we'll support model sharding via Zero-3.
 These methods reduce model state memory by a factor of (1 / the number of data-parallel devices).
 -  For some models, activation memory can be reduced by setting